 Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
 The amendments of ASU 2018-13 test the concepts in the proposed Concepts Statement and improve the effectiveness of disclosure requirements on fair value measurement by using those concepts.
 This guidance is effective beginning after December 15, 2019, including interim periods within that fiscal year.
 The amendments on changes in unrealized gains and losses, the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements, and the narrative description of measurement uncertainty should be applied prospectively for only the most recent interim or annual period presented in the initial fiscal year of adoption.
 All other amendments should be applied retrospectively to all periods presented upon their effective date.
 Early adoption is permitted upon issuance of this Update.
 An entity is permitted to early adopt any removed or modified disclosures upon issuance of this Update and delay adoption of the additional disclosures until their effective date.
-We are currently evaluating the impact that the standard will have on our consolidated financial statements and related disclosures.
+We are currently evaluating the impact and do not expect it to have a significant impact on our consolidated financial statements and related disclosures.

 Consolidation (Topic 810): Targeted Improvements to Related Party Guidance for Variable Interest Entities.
 In October 2018, the FASB issued ASU 2018-17, Consolidation (Topic 810): Targeted Improvements to Related Party Guidance for Variable Interest Entities.
 Current GAAP provides a private company with an accounting alternative not to apply VIE guidance to leasing arrangements with entities under common control if certain criteria are met.
-The amendments expand the accounting alternative to include all private company common control arrangements for determining whether a decision-making fee is a variable interest require reporting entities to consider indirect interests held through related parties under common control on a proportional basis rather than as the equivalent of a direct interest in its entirety (as currently required in GAAP).
+The amendments expand the accounting alternative to include all private company common control arrangements if the common control parent and the legal entity being evaluated for consolidation are not public business entities.
+The amendments for determining whether a decision-making fee is a variable interest require reporting entities to consider indirect interests held through related parties under common control on a proportional basis rather than as the equivalent of a direct interest in its entirety (as currently required in GAAP).
 This guidance is effective beginning after December 15, 2019, including interim periods within that fiscal year.
 All entities are required to apply the amendments retrospectively with a cumulative-effect adjustment to retained earnings at the beginning of the earliest period presented.
 Early adoption is permitted.
-We are currently evaluating the impact that the standard will have on our consolidated financial statements and related disclosures.
+We are currently evaluating the impact and do not expect it to have a significant impact on our consolidated financial statements and related disclosures.